marad/hyper-router/README.md

 * you can specify paths as regular expressions so you can match every path you please.
 * If you have request matching multiple paths the one that was first `add`ed will be chosen.
-* This library is in an early stage of development so there may be breaking changes comming (but I'll try as hard as I can not to break backwards compatibility or break it just a little - I promise I'll try!).
+* ~~This library is in an early stage of development so there may be breaking changes comming.~~ - it seems that the library is quite popular so I'm not going to do compatibility breaking changes.

 # Further Development